Review: All versions!

-It always surprises me when toy manufacturers decide to compete in the category of “nicest packaging” as Bandai has.
-The box features thick cardboard folded over a second time making it feel as sturdy as some shoe boxes.
+It always surprises me when toy manufacturers decide to compete in the category of “nicest packaging”.
+The box (24.5 x 37.5 x 12 cm) features thick cardboard folded over a second time making it feel as sturdy as some shoe boxes.
 There’s a flip-top lid but when you flip the top there’s a cover beneath with a schematic and a warning to “Remove before flight”.
 It’s a curious but charming touch though it does lessen the benefit of the flip-top which generally let you immediately admire your toys.
 Once you get past that cover you encounter a plastic clamshell over a Styrofoam tray.
 The presentation is amazingly clean with the accessories all tucked behind a small cover.
-Besides the VF-31 toy you get the following:
+Besides the VF-31 toy, you get the following:

 3) 2 x Knife with pivot gimmick (for stowing behind the forearm)

 4) 2 x multi-drone, 1x in flight (arrow) configuraiton, 1x in projection (square) configuraiton

 5) 6x pairs of fixed posed hands (fist, grip, pistol grip straight, pistol grip cocked, open hands, salute)